Livestock > Costs & Returns > Insurance

 Livestock Gross Margin Protection is available for fed cattle in all counties in Iowa.
 LGM protects the producer against the loss of gross margin.
 Gross margin is the market value of livestock minus feeder cattle purchase price and feed costs.
 LGM uses future prices to calculate an expected gross margin guarantee that is compared to actual gross margins using Chicago Mercantile Exchange (CME) prices to determine if indemnities are paid.

-LGM insurance is sold only on the last business Friday of each month.
+LGM insurance is sold only on Thursday of each week.
 The projected gross margins are posted soon after the close of markets on that day.
-Coverage can be purchased from that time until 8 PM central time on the following day.
+Coverage can be purchased from that time until 9 a.m. central time on the following day.
 In case of unusual market circumstances, RMA reserves the right to not post the projected gross margins, in which case no coverage is available for that day.

 LGM can be purchased for a group of cattle to be marketed over a rolling 11-month period.
 Cattle cannot be marketed in the first month of the insurance period.
 Producers choose coverage by deductible levels from $0 to $150 in $10 increments.
 There is no minimum number of animals required, however the producer must choose two target marketing months to receive subsidies.
 Table 2 shows LGM subsidy rates.